 We are continually looking to improve the content and services we offer, and to offer you more choice in how you access this content and services.
 It’s your decision on how you want to receive and access information about this content.

 - Offer a range of tiered memberships with different benefits to better suit your needs

 - Wherever possible offer content and services across a range of delivery system to improve your access opportunities

 - Offer the opportunity to unsubscribe from enewsletters and/or other communication methods at any time.

 The Association for Child and Adolescent Mental Health (ACAMH) is committed to protecting your privacy.
-As such we operate in accordance with the Data Protection Act 1998 and the Freedom of Information Act 2000.
-Furthermore, we are working to be fully compliant with the new the EU General Data Protection Regulation (GDPR) when it replaces the Data Protection Directive in May 2018.
+As such we operate in accordance with the Freedom of Information Act 2000, and General Data Protection Regulation (GDPR).

 The information below describes the ways in which we collect information from you when you use the service, and what we may use it for.

 If you have any other questions about this policy you can write to us at The Association for Child and Adolescent Mental Health, St Saviour’s House, 39-41 Union Street, London, SE1 1SD, United Kingdom.
 Alternatively, you can email email@example.com